-Ctoff implemented the next record of the (Management and Department of

 Staff implemented the next round of the 'Measuring and Reporting of Water Takes' (the 10-20 l/s takes).
 Approximately 85% of the required consent holders installed and verified their water meter within the given timeframe.
 Seven new telemetered irrigation water meters were added to our system (total is now 30).
 Other State of the Environment Reports are listed in the previous pages.

-Provide advice to potential applicants for resource consents and processing resource consent applications and development contribution notices.
-We continue to respond to enquiries and all other aspects of resource consent applications on an ongoing basis.
-As at 30 June 2016 we had completed the processing of 990 non-notified applications, with 99% complying with statutory timeframes (in 2015 the figure was1,012 at 98.8%); and 28 notified or limited applications with 100% complying with statutory timeframes (in 2015 the figure was 68 at 100%).
-As at 30 June 2016, four appeals to the Environment Court await resolution (cf two in 2015).

-Undertake compliance activities to enforce planning rules, bylaws and resource consent conditions, and undertaking enforcement action when needed.
-The compliance monitoring team continues to carry out consent compliance monitoring in accordance with the Compliance Monitoring Strategy.
-We continue to undertake annual water metering, prepare Annual Farm Dairy Effluent Discharges reports and report on Compliance and Enforcement.

-Staff also responded to written and verbal complaints and maintained a file of complaints with record of actions taken which ranges from informal intervention through to enforcement actions.
-The following breakdown records the type of complaints received over the year:
+PLANNED ACTUAL Provide advice to We continue to respond to enquiries and all other aspects of resource consent potential applicants for applications on an ongoing basis.
+As at 30 June 2016 we had completed the resource consents and processing of 990 non-notified applications, with 99% complying with statutory processing resource timeframes (in 2015 the figure was1,012 at 98.8%); and 28 notified or limited consent applications and applications with 100% complying with statutory timeframes (in 2015 the figure was 68 at 100%).
+As at 30 June 2016, four appeals to the Environment Court development contribution await resolution (cf two in 2015). notices.
+Undertake compliance The compliance monitoring team continues to carry out consent compliance activities to enforce planning monitoring in accordance with the Compliance Monitoring Strategy.
+We rules, bylaws and resource continue to undertake annual water metering, prepare Annual Farm Dairy consent conditions, and Effluent Discharges reports and report on Compliance and Enforcement. undertaking enforcement Staff also responded to written and verbal complaints and maintained a action when needed. file of complaints with record of actions taken which ranges from informal intervention through to enforcement actions.
+The following breakdown records the type of complaints received over the year: 805 Noise Land Use 213 239 Discharges - Air Discharges - Water 66 Discharges - Land 87 Water takes 29 Rivers 22 Coastal 12 Rubbish Enforcement 27 Abandoned vehicles 174 Other 466 Total 2,140 (cf 1,860 in 2014/2015).

-Noise 805

-Land Use 213

-Discharges - Air 239

-Discharges - Water 66

-Discharges - Land 87

-Water takes 29

-Rivers 22

-Coastal 12

-Rubbish Enforcement 27

-Abandoned vehicles 174

-Other 466

-2,141

-(cf 1,860 in 2014/2015)

 The results show a jump of 281 complaints from the previous year, 231 of which related to noise.
 The increase was noticeable in complaints about music/party noise, construction activities, and security alarms.

-Undertake plant and animal pest management planning and operations, including in Nelson City through a contractual arrangement with Nelson City Council, and funding the Animal Health Board to undertake its Tb Vector control programme in the District for the 2015/2016 financial year.
-Pest management operations were carried out on an ongoing basis in accordance with the Operational Plan prepared under the Nelson Tasman Regional Pest Management Strategy.
-A separate and more detailed annual report was presented to the Environment and Planning Committee at their October 2015 meeting (REP15-10-04).
-Staff are working with Land Care Research to establish the distribution of a mite that has been found on both species of invasive wasps.
-Early results suggest that it could play a role as a biocontrol agent.
-Staff are also working with Landcare Research to develop and introduce a range of other biocontrol agents to Tasman District.

-The Top of the South Marine Biosecurity Partnership, co-funded by Council, has been working with stakeholders on reducing marine biosecurity risks and has coordinated local input to assist the Ministry of Primary Industries in its assessment of risk and management of